rileybathurst/ebpt-pattern/README.md

 I kinda get that the scss has to be different but cant computers do this?

+Remove sections from the pages?

 ## Checks

-Make sure everything seitches between className and class when back and forward from react
+Make sure everything switches between className and class when back and forward from react